About Rupin Pass

 - One-way cab from Sangla to Shimla at standard traveling charges INR 1,250/- per person

-- The vehicle model will be informed a day prior to your trek date.
+- The vehicle model will be informed a day before your trek date.

 - The vehicle model depends on availability and the group size.